New Baltimore, Virginia: History

+Later in the war the second brigade of the 27th New York Volunteer Infantry commanded by General Joseph Jackson Bartlett was encamped in New Baltimore from July 31, 1863 through September 15, 1863.
+On September 4, Confederate Captain Frank Stringfellow led 20 soldiers in a raid in an attempt to capture Bartlett whose headquarters were in Claggett's door yard.
+They fired a number of rounds at Union troops and into the home but were unsuccessful.

 The original New Baltimore is northwest of and slightly off the highway from what is now part of the New Baltimore CDP.
 The early 19th century community of New Baltimore was an incorporated town dependent on what was then known as Alexandria Turnpike, now known as Lee Highway, which went through the village.
-This community had an Episcopal church, as well as a Baptist church founded in 1762.
+This community had an Episcopal church as well as a Baptist church founded in 1762.
 In the 1850s New Baltimore was a post village with a church and a school.
 Its postmaster's salary was $19 in 1870.

 The U.S. Post Office listed it in 1897, but not in 1908.
 Between those dates, Lee Highway was routed to the south of New Baltimore, so the town became just an enclave of houses from varying periods.
 The original central point of the town, James Hampton's Tavern (built 1823), still stands at the intersection of Old Alexandria Turnpike and Georgetown Road, and is currently a private residence.
 The New Baltimore Historic District was listed on the National Register of Historic Places in 2004.